victor-abz/grm-mobile-app/README.md

 })();
 ```

-4. Cleaning and reinstalling dependencies
+4. Cleaning dependencies
 - `rm -rf node_modules`
 - `rm -rf package-lock.json`
 - `yarn cache clean`
 - `rm -rf android/.gradle/caches/`
 - `rm -rf yarn.lock`

+5. Installing dependencies
 - `yarn install`

-5. Execute this command to build dependencies
+6. Execute this command to build dependencies
 - `npx expo prebuild --clean`
+- Change your `android/build.gradle` file like recommanded in step 2

-6. Start the project
+7. Start the project
 - `yarn android`

 If you receive this message : `CommandError: No development build (com.setcobj.grmapp) for this project is installed.
 Please make and install a development build on the device first.`, this is not an execution abort error, but just a reminder that an application (your current application) is not installed on your laptop.
 In our case, with the `yarn android` command, the application will be installed within a few seconds of the message being displayed.